jouellnyc/Sunset_Park/README.md

 ## Features

-Key features of your breadboard project.
+Key features of this breadboard project.

+- Fun
 - If you implement this circuit you will have a desk with a flashing set of red  leds
-- Just like drive to Sunset Park - Everyone unloading the cars after grocery shopping - with hazards's' on
+- Just like a drive to Sunset Park - Everyone unloading the cars after grocery shopping - with hazards' on
-- Fun

 ## Materials